-As I came into the street again, I saw the Lichtenstein girl at the sixth-floor window.
-She threw up her hands and screamed "LOOK OUT," and the next moment she plunged headlong from the sixth floor.
+As I entered the street again, I saw the Lichtenstein girl at the sixth-floor window.
+She threw up her hands and screamed, "LOOK OUT," and the next moment, she plunged headlong from the sixth floor.
 She struck the glass canopy over the front entrance, and her body became lodged in the heavy glass.
-When we got her to the ground, her face was terribly burned and her body was badly cut and bleeding.
+When we got her to the ground, her face was terribly burned, and her body was badly cut and bleeding.

 By the time the firemen got their ladders against the front of the building, it was too late and the escape for the people on the sixth floor was cut off.

 First, they came upon the bodies of three girls.
 All were burned beyond recognition.
-The fire burned so hot, that the arms and legs of the victims had been entirely burned off.
-Fifteen minutes later the bodies of two more girls were found and the bodies of two men.
+The fire burned so hotly that the arms and legs of the victims had been entirely burned off.
+Fifteen minutes later, the bodies of two more girls were found, and the bodies of two men.

-Eleven bodies have been recovered from the ruins, and one victim, Miss Ethel Lichtenstein, dies after she had plunged to her death in an effort to escape the flames.
+Eleven bodies have been recovered from the ruins, and one victim, Miss Ethel Lichtenstein, died after she had plunged to her death to escape the flames.

 THE SERIOUSLY INJURED